openspending/spendingstories/README.md

 You have to choose a translation key.
 We use the following naming convention:
 - the key must be in uppercase and underscore (e.g `A_TRANSLATION_KEY`)
-- the key describe what it translate and where.
+- the key describes what it translates and where.
     - the first part of the key is the name of the script or the template containing the key. <br/>
     Ex: a key in `contribute.html` will start by `CONTRIBUTE_`
     - the last part is the description of the content, or the word if it can be described otherwise.<br/>
     Ex: the translation key of the 'Compare' button contained in the `header.html` template will be `HEADER_COMPARE_BUTTON`

-> Note: the grunt task for translation key collection is handled by a grunt task and therefor is really limited: it may not detect your translation keys for many reasons because of its design.
-To avoid that follow these advises:
+> Note: the task for translation key collection is handled by a grunt task and therefore is really limited: it may not detect your translation keys for many reasons because of its design.
+To avoid that, here's some advice:
 >
   1. Prefer filter notation over directive notation in your templates files:
       ``` html